-Congratulations!
-You will soon receive your degree from Clark University.
 Although most of your work is completed, there are a few significant details to which you need to attend before graduation in May.
-Please read carefully and note important dates, times, locations, procedures, attire requirements, and guest considerations for Commencement 2013.
+Please read carefully and note important dates, times, locations, procedures, attire requirements, and guest considerations for Commencement 2014.

-Commencement 2013 will be held Sunday, May 19, on the Jefferson Academic Center Green.
-The procession from Kneller Athletic Center begins at 1.15 p.m. and the ceremony starts at 1.30.
+Commencement 2014 will be held Sunday, May 18, on the Jefferson Academic Center Green.
+The procession from Kneller Athletic Center begins at 12 p.m. sharp.

 Students who have completed all work and whose grades (no incompletes) have been received at the Registrar's Office automatically are included in the Commencement program and invited to participate in the graduation ceremony.